sdruskat/annis-introduction/script/script.md

 And finally, the user documentation for ANNIS can be displayed in ANNIS itself, so if you want to re-visit any of the topics you have learned about in this video, or want to investigate further functionality, such as the advanced features of the ANNIS Query Language, the tutorial is a good place to start.
 It includes further details about the ANNIS user interface, for example.
 The tutorial also features details about how to search for specific linguistic phenomena.
-And finally, the tutorial contains a very helpful list of AQL operators.
+And finally, it contains a very helpful list of AQL operators.

 But now, let's get started with some actual queries in ANNIS.
 For this presentation, we will primarily use the Georgetown University Multilayer Corpus.